-Parents need to know that their problems are not unique, that they are not inherently "bad" parents, and that they can be helped.
+Parents need to know that their problems are not unique, that they are not inherently "bad" parents, and that there is help available.
 The intent of a report is to protect the child from further harm and to improve family relationships.
-Let the parents know that you want to continue your relationship with the family and that you believe that this is a problem which can be solved.
+Once the family reveals Child Protective Services involvement, let the parents know that you want to continue your relationship with the family and that you believe that this is a problem which can be solved.